imrane-bit/Cpassmann/README.txt

     char *usbpath = "" ;/*the full path to your usb between inside "" example :char *usbpath = "/run/media/qubit/myusb" */;
-    char *home = "";/* the full path to your home directory here example : /home/qbit/*/

     write the coresponding info between the "" . then cd to the folder of passmann and run the following commands: